Falven/Open-Data-Analysis/docs/3_key_investigation.md

 In essence, a server like Jupyter but designed for multiple users?

 Enter JupyterHub: a multi-user server for Jupyter notebooks.
-It enables on-demand spawning of single-user Jupyter Notebook servers, perfectly aligning with our project's requirements.
+It enables on-demand spawning of single-user Jupyter Notebook servers, perfectly aligning with our project's requirements again.

 [Previous: The Journey](./2_the_journey.md) | [Next: Configuring a Jupyter Server](./4_configuring_a_jupyter_server.md)
 [Table of Contents](../README.md)